-Whatever side of the fence you’re on, there are reams of data to support either side of the debate.
-What’s clear, however, is that when it comes to enacting minimum wage increases, there’s a lot that needs to be considered well ahead of any changes – including aspects such as employee morale, productivity, customer satisfaction and business growth before revising workers’ pay in their business.
+Whichever side of the fence you’re on, there are reams of data to support the arguments on either side.
+What’s clear, however, is that employers need to consider several factors before increasing the minimum wage.
+For instance, they need to evaluate aspects like employee morale, productivity, customer satisfaction and business growth before revising workers’ pay in their business.

-Before you increase wages or decide to cut employee’s hours (or staff numbers altogether) – have you considered these four factors?
+Before you increase wages or opt to cut employees’ hours (or staff numbers altogether) – have you considered these four factors, as mentioned below?

-1. Match employees to the right tasks.
-Rather than axe the number of staff, look first at how people are working.
-Are there highly manual and inefficient tasks that could be automated?
-For example, does payroll need to manually export expenses submitted from one system before calculating employee reimbursements?
+Rather than lowering the staff headcount, look first at how people are working.
+Are there highly manual and inefficient tasks that you could automate?
+For example, does the payroll department need to manually export the submitted expenses from one system before calculating employee reimbursements?
 Since survey data from Deloitte reveals that 27% of human resources (HR) staff spend their time handling and calculating payroll, which is mostly done manually.
-Or is the HR department wasting time in scrutinizing spreadsheets and determining what projects people work on to rationalize hiring decisions, rather than allocating more hours to drive strategies in hiring, training and retention?
+Or is the HR department wasting time in scrutinizing spreadsheets and determining what projects people work on to rationalize hiring decisions rather than allocating more hours to strategizing hiring, training and retention?

-3. Scrutinize your processes and operating expenses.
-Besides employee wages and salaries, are there other inefficiencies or areas in the business where you could be losing revenue?
+Besides employee wages and salaries, are there other inefficiencies or business areas where you could be losing revenue?
 For example, in the professional services industry, one of the primary sources of lost revenue is inaccurate hours in timesheets, missing receipts from billable expenses and inaccurate billing.
 In fact, one survey states that businesses lose up to 28% of revenue due to inaccurate timesheets and timesheet filling errors.
-Meanwhile, after implementing Replicon’s professional services management solution, Xoomworks was able to increase the accuracy of its data and improve invoice turnaround times by 30 to 40 percent.
-Is this information being captured in a timely fashion to make sure that money isn’t being left on the table?
+Meanwhile, after implementing Replicon’s professional services management solution, Xoomworks increased its data accuracy and improved the invoice turnaround time by 30 to 40 percent.
+Are organizations capturing all this information timely to ensure they aren’t leaving money on the table?

-4. Invest to grow.
-This sounds counterintuitive when your business is looking to manage its costs, but as the pace of technology innovation continues at breakneck speed, investing in the right technologies to minimize tedious administrative tasks and support long-term productivity and profitability goals makes sense.
-Replicon’s combination of client billing and time and attendance solutions helped Logic Healthcare reduce its accounting administrative overheads by more than 75 percent, increase accuracy on projects and billing by more than 25 percent, and improved productivity for its consultants who could manage their time and expenses on the go.
+This sounds counterintuitive when your business’s foremost priority is to manage costs.
+But technological innovation is occurring at breakneck speed.
+Hence, investing in the right technologies to minimize tedious administrative tasks and support long-term productivity and profitability goals makes sense.
+Replicon’s combination of client billing and time and attendance solutions helped Logic Healthcare reduce its administrative accounting overhead by more than 75 percent.
+In addition, the solutions increased accuracy on projects and billing by more than 25 percent and improved productivity for its consultants, who could manage their time and expenses on the go.

-Sure, the kneejerk reaction to minimum wage raises could be to reduce staff hours or headcount.
-However, when you think about all the other factors that could be impacted with this decision, the answer is not as straightforward as it seems.
-Clarity on business operations and costs, employees skills and productivity will maximize your insights into how you address the minimum wage debate.
+Sure, the knee-jerk reaction to raising the minimum wage could be to reduce staff hours or headcount.
+However, considering all the other factors that this decision could impact, the answer is not as straightforward as it seems.
+Clarity about business operations and costs, employees’ skills, and productivity will maximize your insights into how you address the minimum wage debate efficiently.